dlang-tour/core/public/content/en/basics.md

 The are two types of Arrays in D: **static** and **dynamic** arrays.
 Access to arrays of any kind are *always* bounds checked;
-a failed range check yields a `RangeError` that aborts the application.
+a failed range check yields a `RangeError` which aborts the application.
 The brave can disable this with the compiler flag `-boundschecks=off` to squeeze the last cycles out of their binary.